| The

 men and women may use the handshake as a business greeting

 when meeting a businessman or businesswoman.
+To

 be professional each time you meet with people from countries